ibmresilient/resilient-community-apps/fn_extrahop/README.md

 * A note is added to the SOAR incident with the status of the action.

-The olaybook is initiated by the manual data table rule `Extrahop Reveal(x): Assign Tag` for data table `ExtraGop Devices`.
+The playbook is initiated by the manual data table menu item `Extrahop Reveal(x): Assign Tag` for data table `ExtraGop Devices`.

    ![screenshot: fn-extrahop-revealx-assign-tag-action](./doc/screenshots/fn-extrahop-revealx-assign-tag-action.png)